Last updated: April 22, 2026

-The biggest shift is that many modern exam security threats no longer reveal themselves through the surface-level signals that have traditionally been relied on—such as webcam footage, audio recordings, or timing anomalies.
+Many modern exam security threats no longer reveal themselves through the surface-level signals that have traditionally been relied on—like webcam footage, audio recordings, or timing anomalies.
 Exam misconduct that’s been shaped or assisted by AI often mirrors the behaviors we expect from legitimate test-takers, producing online exam sessions that appear routine when viewed individually.
 As a result, meaningful exam security insight now comes from connecting signals across systems, timeframes, and cohorts rather than only treating each session as a self-contained event.

 Online exam analytics depend on the full spectrum of data generated across a test’s lifecycle—not just the cues that appear during the live session.
 This includes familiar elements that most stakeholders already monitor, such as scheduling information, registration records, question response patterns, item performance metrics, and the interaction points captured through online proctoring tools.
 But in 2025, the definition of “exam-related data” extends further to include the behavioral, technical, and environmental signals that reveal how a test-taker interacts with the exam platform and whether that behavior remains consistent across time.